 Tips for successful windshield-wiper installation

-Installing wiper blades in the right way is just as important as keeping them in good wiping order.
-There are several types of windshield wipers out there, and some are so similar that you'd never know that you installed the wiper incorrectly until it flies off in the middle of a downpour.
+Installing wiper blades in the right way is just as important as keeping them in good condition.
+There are several types of windshield wipers out there, and some are so similar that you'd never know you installed the wiper incorrectly until it flies off in the middle of a downpour.
 Oops.

-- Pinch tabs: Pinch tabs come in three different flavors and are found on newer vehicles.
-Pinch tab wiper blades are typically sold to fit a specific set of vehicles and come with only that right attachment system in places (unless it's a more universal wiper blade).
-These usually snap into place with a “heel to toe" motion.
+Pinch tabs: Pinch tabs come in three different flavors and are found on newer vehicles.
+Pinch tab wiper blades are typically sold to fit a specific set of vehicles and come with only the right attachment system in place (unless it's a more universal wiper blade).
+These usually snap into place with a “heel-to-toe" motion.

-- Bayonet arms: Most cars with bayonet-type arms are pre-'90s.
-The bayonet arm is straight, with a small hole for the wiper to secure itself to.
-Installation is very straightforward, but it can be tough to get off because it gets frozen in place when the plastic gets old and brittle.
+Bayonet arms: Most cars with bayonet-type arms are pre-'90s.
+The bayonet arm is straight with a small hole for the wiper to secure itself.
+Installation is very straightforward, but it can be tough to get off because it gets frozen in place when the plastic is old and brittle.
 When this happens, a small flathead pocket screwdriver will be your best friend.

 Sometimes it's nice to have hands-on help.
 If that's more your speed, the folks at your local Advance Auto Parts can help you find the right wiper blades and even install them for you.
 Check out our free services.